matveynator/netchan/README.md

 connection.Send <- message
 ```

-This operation completes when the local NetChan process accepts the value.
-At
+This completes when the local NetChan actor accepts the value.
+At that point, the
-that point, the sender has transferred ownership and must not modify the value.
+sender has transferred ownership and must not modify the value.

 Use `Deliver` when the sender must wait for the remote goroutine to actually read
 the value: